rodrigopk/telephone_operators/README.md

 		ruby telephone_exercise.rb [number] [csv_file_path]

-This script is also marked as executable, so you can run it directly after giving it the propper permission.
+This script is also marked as executable, so you can run it directly after giving it the proper permission.
 Ex.:

 		./telephone_exercise.rb 4673212345 sample_data.csv